Vietnamese Alphabet - Pronunciation - Phonology - Tones

 Each letter has two normal and capitalizing forms of writing.
 A single letter no longer used anymore is ( ).
 This letter had been used to describe a consonant /β/ of the old Vietnamese language before the 19th century.
 It was now transformed into consonants "b" and "v” in the modern Vietnamese.

-Vietnamese Alphabet Phonology
+Vietnamese Alphabet Pronunciation: The Basics

-Consonants in the Vietnamese Language
+Consonants in Vietnamese Alphabet Pronunciation

-Chữ Quốc ngữ has now 17 consonants including b, c, d, đ, g, h, k, l, m, n, p, q, r, s, t, v, x and 11 compounds indicating consonants in which there are 10 digraphs consisting of ch, gh, gi, kh, ng, nh, ph, qu, th, tr; and only trigraph “ngh”.
+Chu Quoc Ngu has now 17 consonants including b, c, d, đ, g, h, k, l, m, n, p, q, r, s, t, v, x and 11 compounds indicating consonants in which there are 10 digraphs consisting of ch, gh, gi, kh, ng, nh, ph, qu, th, tr; and only trigraph “ngh”.

 There are four compounds indicating consonants not used in the modern Vietnamese anymore: